AI Predicts Rush-Hour Traffic

 DeepMind (Google's AI lab) reports that enhanced ML models (using GNNs) have boosted ETA accuracy by up to 50% in cities like Taichung and Sydney.
 After this upgrade, over 97% of trip ETAs were highly accurate.

-Navigation apps like Waze (by Google) and Apple Maps likewise use crowdsourced GPS and AI to alert drivers about upcoming slowdowns, sometimes suggesting alternate routes before a jam forms.
+- Waze (Google): Uses crowdsourced GPS and AI to alert drivers about upcoming slowdowns, suggesting alternate routes before jams form

-Cities and transportation agencies are also deploying AI.
-In Bellevue, Washington, for example, cameras at 40 intersections feed live video into an AI that spots congestion hotspots in real time.
+- Bellevue, Washington: Cameras at 40 intersections feed live video into AI that spots congestion hotspots in real time

-In Denmark, city systems use AI to process traffic volumes and automatically tweak signal timings (green lights) based on current flow.
+- Denmark: City systems use AI to process traffic volumes and automatically tweak signal timings based on current flow

-Even classic traffic lights are getting smarter: Pittsburgh and Los Angeles now have AI-adaptive signals that adjust on the fly, cutting idle time and keeping cars moving.
-Research projects are under way globally, too.
+- Pittsburgh & Los Angeles: AI-adaptive signals that adjust on the fly, cutting idle time and keeping cars moving

-A Europe–Japan collaboration is testing a deep-learning system called TRALICO that both forecasts congestion and controls lights in Istanbul.
+- TRALICO Project: Europe–Japan collaboration testing deep-learning system that both forecasts congestion and controls lights in Istanbul

 All of these real-world deployments aim to predict congestion in advance so planners can act before traffic snarls appear.